 Trapping Webinars from Petsmart Charities (free)

-You can also watch a recording of these webinars.
+You can watch a recording of the webinars.
 The recordings are posted approximately one week after the live session.
 To view a recorded session you will also need a Petsmart Charities "learning community" account.
 Use the search box on the learning communities page to look for the recorded session.

 Trapping 101 April 9 at 12:00 p.m.
 PDT

 Learn the basics of trapping, including what equipment to use, how to use it, different kinds of bait, items to bring along and special tricks.